Blog Home » DIY projects » How to install a smart thermostat

 Step 8: Flip the breakers back on and make sure your smart thermostat has power.

-Step 9: Set up your new thermostat and connect it to your Wi-Fi network.
+Step 9: Set up your new thermostat by connecting it to your Wi-Fi network.

 Step 10: Over the next couple of days, adjust the temperature to match your schedule.
 When you’re not at home, consider setting your thermostat a few degrees higher during the summer months or a few degrees cooler in the winter months.
 This will help you save on heating and cooling costs.
 Many smart thermostats will actually learn your habits and do this for you automatically.